 The first step you should take is to check your pictures’ metadata.
-The way you do this is different depending on what platform you’re using, both mobile and desktop.
+How you do this differs depending on what platform you’re using, both mobile and desktop.

-If you’re using an android phone there are two options.
+If you’re using an Android phone, there are two options.
 In your gallery, you should be able to click the ‘i’ symbol to see some of your photos’ metadata.
-However, to see the information in more detail you should use a third-party application.
-Go to the Play Store and search for ‘Photo Exif Editor’ and install the app.
+However, you should use a third-party application to see the information in more detail.
+Go to the Play Store, search for ‘Photo Exif Editor,’ and install the app.

 This app offers more in-depth information about your photos’ metadata.
-It even offers a photo map that can show just how much location data is being saved on your pictures.
-Select the photo you want to share and check the ‘location’ field.
-If a map is shown, then you should remove that information before uploading the picture.
+It even provides a photo map that shows how much location data is being saved on your pictures.
+Select the image you want to share and check the ‘location’ field.
+If a map is shown, you should remove that information before uploading the picture.

 If you have the time, uploading your pictures to your desktop PC before uploading can be a good plan.
-This option prevents you from needing to download any programs to check or edit metadata.
-On windows, you can check the metadata of your photos by right-clicking the image file and selecting ‘properties’.
+This option prevents you from downloading any programs to check or edit metadata.
+You can check your photos’ metadata on Windows by right-clicking the image file and selecting ‘properties.’

-On MACOS, it’s very simple to check your images’ metadata.
+On MacOS, it’s straightforward to check your images’ metadata.
 Navigate to your photos in Finder, and select the 4th icon in the first row at the top of the window.

-You’ll now be in a gallery viewing mode.
-Here you can scroll through your photos, and when you highlight the image your interested in, the metadata will be displayed on the right-hand side.
+You’ll now be in gallery viewing mode.
+Here you can scroll through your photos, and when you highlight the image you are interested in, the metadata will be displayed on the right-hand side.
 If longitude and latitude information is included with the photo, then you should remove it before sharing the image.

 Removing the Metadata

 On iOS devices, you have two options for removing the metadata.
-Either you can pay for an app that will do the work for you, or you can synchronize your pictures to your Mac and remove the images with one of those methods.
-If you choose to go with an app like ViewExif, you can select the rectangle/arrow symbol in the top-right corner to save or share the photo without any metadata included.
+You can pay for an app that will work for you or synchronize your pictures to your Mac and remove the images with one of those methods.
+If you choose an app like ViewExif, you can select the rectangle/arrow symbol in the top-right corner to save or share the photo without any metadata included.

-ViewExif functions in a similar way to Metapho, but you have to buy the app outright without a free version.
-With ViewExif you can locate the photo you want to share directly on your iOS device, press share, then select ViewExif.
-This allows you to share photos from your built-in photo browser without ever actually opening the app at all.
+ViewExif functions similarly to Metapho, but you must buy the app outright without a free version.
+With ViewExif, you can locate the photo you want to share directly on your iOS device, press share, then select ViewExif.
+This allows you to share photos from your built-in photo browser without ever opening the app.

 On Android, you can use the Photo Exif Editor to remove the metadata from your photos.
-In the app, navigate to the photo you want to share.
+In the app, navigate to the image you want to share.
 In the top-right corner, press the crossed-out ‘Exif’ symbol.
-From here you can select to remove specific types of data, or just remove all of it.
-Once you’ve saved the image it can now be safely uploaded to social media.
+From here, you can select to remove specific data types or all of them.
+Once you’ve saved the image, it can be safely uploaded to social media.

-On a Windows desktop computer, there are several free tools you can use to remove metadata.
-The best of them is a browser tool called Verexif which can completely remove all of the metadata from your photos.
-Simply go to Verexif.com, select and upload the photo you want to clear, and then save a new copy to your PC.
-You are then safe to upload the picture on your life.
+On a Windows desktop computer, you can use several free tools to remove metadata.
+The best is a browser tool called Verexif which can remove all the metadata from your photos.
+Go to Verexif.com, select and upload the image you want to clear, and then save a new copy to your PC.
+You are then safe to upload a picture of your life.

-On a MACOS computer, there is a pretty simple way of removing metadata from your photos.
-Open your image in Preview, go to ‘tools’ and select ‘Show Inspector’.
-Now select the (i) tab, then the ‘Exif’ tab, and you can simply delete any metadata you don’t want on the photo anymore.
-If you want to clear everything, then you can simply use the same browser tool as above from Verexif.com.
+On a MacOS computer, there is a pretty simple way of removing metadata from your photos.
+Open your image in Preview, go to ‘tools,’ and select ‘Show Inspector.’
+Now select the (i) tab, then the ‘Exif’ tab, and you can delete any metadata you don’t want on the photo anymore.
+If you’re going to clear everything, you can use the same browser tool from Verexif.com.

-If you’re struggling with your image metadata, then you can contact us and we’ll help you.
+If you’re struggling with your image metadata, contact us, and we’ll help you.